FAQs

 That really depends how much you play them, and it can be vary widely.
 To maximize your reed life expectancy try these things:

-- Always soak reeds in warm water before playing, never just soak them in your mouth.
+• Always soak reeds in water before playing, never just soak them in your mouth.

-- Over soaking can cause your reeds to warp so don't leave them unattended in water.
+• Over soaking can cause your reeds to warp so don't leave them unattended in water.
+Many new reeds only need 30 seconds or less of soaking time to play.
+Older reeds often need more time, or hot water.

-- Between practice sessions store them in a ventilated case with good air circulation, at a medium level of humidity.
-Let them dry out somewhat to prevent bacteria growth but extreme dryness can cause warping.
+• Between practice sessions store them in a ventilated case with good air circulation, at a medium level of humidity.
+Let them dry out somewhat to prevent bacteria growth.

 Q: Do your reeds have a top and bottom blade?